data-mechanics/course-2016-fal-proj/emilyh23_yazhang/README.md

 After obtaining this information, we'll analyze how well fire incidents are being attended to around different parts of Boston by district.
 We would like to know if there are any areas that require more fire attention than others and if further safety actions need to be taken.

-# 2b
+# Retrieving Data

 Getting data from all of the datasets and importing them into the repo database by running data.py.

-# 2c
+# Transforming Data
-Transformation #1: Map and reduce the 311 requests by district, returns the number of incidents in each district for "Fire", X,Y coordinates, ontime/delay status.
+Transformation #1: Run fireCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire".

-Transformation #2: Map and reduce the 311 requests by district, returns the number of incidents in each district by "Fire Department", X,Y coordinates, ontime/delay status.
+Transformation #2: Run fireDepCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire Department".

-Transformation #3: Map and reduce the 311 requests by district, returns the number of incidents in each district by "Fire Hydrant", X,Y coordinates, ontime/delay status.
+Transformation #3: Run hydrantCounts.py to create a new dataset by mapping and reducing the 311 requests by district, which returns the number of incidents in each district for "Fire Hydrant".